nobody1570/lclpy/README.md

-# lspy
+# lclpy

-Lspy is a localsearch library implemented in python.
+Lclpy is a localsearch library implemented in python.

 ## Getting Started